Washington’s ‘forgotten’ community colleges call for more funding from the state

-After years of feeling ignored by their lawmakers, faculty and students at Washington’s community and technical colleges walked out of classes Tuesday, urging the Legislature to invest in their schools.
+After years of feeling ignored by lawmakers, faculty and students at Washington’s community and technical colleges walked out of classes Tuesday, urging the Legislature to invest in their schools.d

 The walkouts are part of a week of action organized by American Federation of Teachers union chapters in the Puget Sound region.
 Organizers estimated that around 1,000 people participated in Tuesday’s events at the three Seattle College campuses, Shoreline Community College and Port Angeles’ Peninsula College.